 Secrets Behind Stunning Blue Green Eyes

-Blue-green eyes are a curious combination of genetics and optics.
-The formation of this rare hue depends on the interaction of the amount of melanin in the iris, the scattering effect of collagen fibers, and the ambient light.
-This article will explain the science and explore why this eye color is so eye-catching.
+Blue-green eyes are a captivating blend of genetics and optics.
+This rare hue forms through the interaction of melanin levels in the iris, the scattering effect of collagen fibers, and ambient light.
+This article explores the science behind this eye color and why it's so mesmerizing.

-Blue-green eyes are eye colors that are a mixture of blue and green tones in the iris.
-In appearance, it is variable, and the color may be blue or green in different lights, environments, or moods, presenting a fluid visual effect.
-The blue and green areas inside the iris may be mixed in spots, stripes, or rings, which are rich in layers and depth.
-Sometimes, there is also “central heterochromia”; the color near the pupil is different from the outer blue-green area.
-The edge of the iris may also have a darker color or halo, adding complexity and beauty.
+Blue-green eyes feature a mixture of blue and green tones in the iris.
+The color shifts between blue and green depending on lighting, environment, or mood, creating a fluid visual effect.
+The blue and green areas may blend in spots, stripes, or rings, adding layers and depth.
+Some eyes display "central heterochromia," where the color near the pupil differs from the outer blue-green area.
+A darker rim or halo around the iris edge often adds complexity and beauty.

 Pigment composition